UltraMessaging/um_kb/README.md

 but for UM the overhead is unnecessary and onerous.
 This KB allows us to get information out to our customers quickly and efficiently

+Q: How is KB content maintained and expanded?

+A: You should already be in the Ultra Messaging GitHub organization.
+These instructions assume you are using Linux and already have your GitHub account configured for use with command-line git.
+This example assumes you want to modify the article `static-linking.md`.

+> 1. `git clone git@github.com:UltraMessaging/um_kb.git'
+> 2. `cd um_kb.git`
+> 3. `vi kb/static-linking.md`
+> 4. `./bld.sh`
+> 5. `./checkin.sh`